aivus-tools/specs/QUICK_DEPLOY.md

 ```
 *(Note: Replace the URL with the actual raw URL of your `install.sh` if different)*

+**What the script does:**
+- Installs/updates Docker to a compatible version (24.0.0+)
+- Installs Docker Compose
+- Generates secure passwords and Basic Auth credentials (with proper escaping for Traefik)
+- Creates docker-compose.production.yml with all services
+- Sets up Traefik with automatic SSL
+- Configures pgAdmin, Flower, Mailpit with Basic Auth protection

 ### Step 4: Follow the Prompts
 The script will ask for:
 1.  **Domain** (e.g., `aivus.co`)